Practical Packet Analysis in Hybrid IT Environments

 3. Identifying the Root Cause – If you work in IT, you’ve likely encountered the common situation where users are experiencing latency, but the network team doesn’t know what’s causing it.
 A flow with high latency could have several root causes, but NetOps teams don’t have time to troubleshoot each possibility.
 Luckily, practical packet analysis allows teams to quickly isolate the exact cause of the issue.
 Packet data can quickly determine whether latency is caused by an application or the network.
 It can also help pinpoint the exact transaction within an application that is causing latency and provide specific troubleshooting data to application engineers so they can quickly address the issue.
 Access to packet data enables network teams to see exactly where latency is occurring in a network path, since oftentimes the latency is being introduced by a specific network asset.

-As networks increasingly become more hybrid, it is critical for IT teams to troubleshoot issues quickly and with confidence.
+As networks increasingly become more hybrid in IT environments, it is critical for IT teams to troubleshoot issues quickly and with confidence.
 In other words, NetOps teams need access to packet data to meet the demands of modern hybrid networks.
-To learn more about how LiveNX can provide your organization with access to practical packet analysis, click here.
+To learn more about how LiveNX can provide your organization with access to practical packet analysis in hybrid IT environments, click here.